Flexible printed circuit boards are the method of choice when working with complex geometries.

-Space, weight and cost savings as well as increased reliability of the electrical connections are just some of the benefits of the flexible PCBs.
+Space, weight and cost savings as well as increased reliability of the electrical connections are just some of the benefits of flexible PCBs.

 Flexible PCBs in the Flex-POOL: